tushar239/MyJavaProject/src/main/java/java5/readme_java5.txt

             https://docs.oracle.com/javase/1.5.0/docs/api/java/util/concurrent/Executor.html

+            ExecutorService represents an asynchronous execution mechanism which is capable of executing tasks concurrently in the background.

             ExecutorService can run thread using predefined thread pool. you dont have to worry about thread pooling.
             It has execute(runnable) and submit(callable) methods to run runnables and callables submit() can be used for Callable or Runnable.
 It returns Future.

+            To terminate the threads inside the ExecutorService you call its shutdown() method.
+The ExecutorService will not shut down immediately, but it will no longer accept new tasks, and once all threads have finished current tasks, the ExecutorService shuts down.

         Future, Callable - FutureCallableExample.java